Geometry in Active Learning for Binary and Multi-class Image Segmentation: Experiments

-As part of the AL query selection procedure, we predict the segmentation for the whole training volume at every iteration.
-Given this prediction, a human expert could be expected to manually identify patches that are worth labeling.
-For example, he might first correct the most obvious mistakes or, alternatively, first label patches at the boundary between classes.
-To illustrate this, we implemented two selection strategies that simulate these behaviors.
-In the first, we select first the most confidently but wrongly classified sample (max error strategy).
-In the second, we select samples at classification boundaries (boundary strategy).
-We ran fifty trials using each of these two strategies on the face segmentation problem of Section~\ref{sec:face}.
+To design another human-intuitive strategy, we notice that as part of the AL query selection procedure, we predict the segmentation for the whole training volume at every iteration.
+Given this prediction, a human expert could manually identify patches that are worth labelling.
+For example, he might first correct the most obvious mistakes.
+Thus, we simulate such a strategy {\em max error} by selecting first the most confidently but wrongly classified samples.

+We ran fifty trials using each of these two strategies on the face segmentation problem of Sec.~\ref{sec:face}.
 Fig.~\ref{fig:06-moral} depicts the results.

-Surprisingly, the human strategies perform much worse than even random sample selection scheme, which confirms the difficulty of the AL problem.
+Surprisingly, the human strategies perform much worse than even passive data selection, that confirms the difficulty of the AL problem.
 The heuristics we proposed derive from our intuitive understanding of the problem.
 However, applying these intuitions is not straightforward for a human user.
-Thus, intelligent and automated query selection is necessary to determine how uncertain the classifier is and what smoothness prior should be used when selecting the next samples to be labeled.
+For example, it turns out that selecting samples that have the highest error leads to selecting outlier samples or those that have the most contradictory appearance.
+Thus, intelligent and automated query selection is necessary to determine how uncertain the classifier is and what smoothness prior should be used when selecting the next samples to be labelled.